Restore us, O LORD God of hosts! Let your face shine, that we may be saved! Psalm 80:19

 A godly Restorer is equipped with more than just a loving, kind heart.
 A Restorer knows that if a brother or sister is overtaken in the same sin that he/she struggles with, the Holy Spirit and wisdom will guide them to their level of restorative help.
 Sometimes you will actively rescue – other times you will simply pray.

-For instance, if you’re freshly delivered from alcoholism and feel the zeal to minister in bars to free others – seek restorative wisdom.
+For instance, if you are freshly delivered from alcoholism and feel the zeal to minister in bars to free others – seek restorative wisdom.
 If you are working to overcome pornography and feel the need to witness to strippers at the local strip club – consult the Holy Spirit for wisdom.
 It is never God’s will to lose two sheep – one sheep getting caught while trying to save another.
+Let godly wisdom be your guide.

 So, What’s the Play Call?